 What are the treatment options?

 With early diagnosis and proper treatment, the progression of AMD may be delayed.
 However, for some people, damage caused by AMD can’t be reversed.
-Your retina specialist will determine the course of treatment that is best for you.
+Your ophthalmologist will determine the course of treatment that is best for you.

 Available treatments include: